 - Career development plan

 - Recommendation letter from department chair or division chief

 Individuals who participate in a Clinical Research Training Center training program (i.e., Postdoctoral MTPCI, KL2, TL1 Intensive, or K12) are eligible to pursue the MSCI degree as their didactic course of study and do not need to complete a separate application.

 Applicants should be in the process of completing a degree in a clinical training program at the doctoral level or should have completed such a degree.
 The pace of course work assumes students have familiarity with clinical medicine.

-Applicants should be in the third year of their medical school program.
+Applicants should be in the third year of the MD program at the School of Medicine.
 Prior to entering the MPH program, students should have taken courses (up to 11 credit hours) that count toward their MPH degree.

 Applicants will apply online.